-Bratislava, Slovakia – At the close of Thursday’s deadline, a grand total number of fifteen candidates (13 men and 2 women), most of whom are labelled as independent and unknown from the general public, have announced their candidacy to become Slovakia’s next president. who’s who election
+Bratislava, Slovakia – At the close of Thursday’s deadline, a grand total number of fifteen candidates (13 men and 2 women), most of whom are labelled as independent and unknown from the general public, have announced their candidacy to run in the election and become the next president of Slovakia.

 Slovaks will vote to elect the successor of incumbent Andrej Kiska, unaffiliated with any party who announced he would not seek reelection, for a five-year term.
 The first round of the election will take place on March 16, and if no candidate scores 50% or more, the top two candidates will go into the runoff and head to the second round, scheduled for March 30.